top of page

 MEDICARE PART A

-Medicare Part A covers In-Patient Hospitalization.
-Part A pays for everything anytime you are admitted to the Hospital as an In-Patient.
-Occasionally, doctors may admit someone to the hospital for "Observation", which is not the same as being officially admitted as an In-Patient.
+Medicare Part A covers inpatient hospitalization.
+Part A covers all costs when you are admitted to the Hospital as an inpatient.
+Occasionally, doctors may admit someone to the hospital for "Observation", which is not the same as being officially accepted as an In-Patient.

-Medicare Part A pays for Hospital Room and Board, Meals, Medications, Surgery, and Anesthesia.
-Most typically this includes a semi-private room.
-If you have Original Medicare you can choose to go to any Hospital for care and if you are on a Medicare Advantage plan, you will need to go to a hospital facility in your plans network.
-If you go to a Hospital outside of your Medicare Advantage plans network, you will pay full price for all charges during your stay.
+Medicare Part A covers hospital room and Board, Meals, Medications, Surgery, and Anesthesia.
+Most typically, this includes a semi-private room.
+If you have Original Medicare, you can choose to go to any Hospital for care, and if you are on a Medicare Advantage plan, you will need to go to a hospital facility in your plan's network.
+If you go to a Hospital outside of your Medicare Advantage plan's network, you will pay full price for all charges during your stay.

-There is a $1,604 Deductible for Part A and most people will have that amount paid for if they choose Original Medicare with a Medicare Supplement or Medigap plan.
-Those choosing a Medicare Advantage plan will pay a daily Hospital Co-Insurance amount that varies from plan to plan.
+There is a $1,604 Deductible for Part A, and most people will have that amount covered if they choose Original Medicare with a Medicare Supplement (Medigap) plan.
+Those selecting a Medicare Advantage plan will pay a daily Hospital Coinsurance amount that varies by plan.
 On average, this rate is between $295 - $395 per day for days 1-7 of any hospital stay.

 MEDICARE PART B

-Medicare Part B pretty much covers everything that is outside of a Hospital.
-These items are Doctor Office Visits, Imaging (X-rays, MRI's, CT Scans, etc., Blood Work, Lab Work, Preventative tests and procedures, all surgery and procedures in a Doctor's office or at an Out-Patient Surgical Center, and Durable Medical Equipment Crutches, Walker, Wheel Chairs, Oxygen, CPAP Machines, etc.
+Medicare Part B covers almost everything outside a Hospital.
+These items are Doctor Office Visits, Imaging (X-rays, MRIs, CT Scans, etc., Blood Work, Lab Work, Preventative tests and procedures, all surgery and procedures in a Doctor's office or at an Out-Patient Surgical Center, and Durable Medical Equipment, Crutches, Walkers, Wheelchairs, Oxygen, CPAP Machines, etc.

-Some Injections are also covered under Medicare Part B but the majority of vaccines will be covered by Medicare Part D.
+Some Injections are also covered under Medicare Part B, but most vaccines are covered under Medicare Part D.

 MEDICARE PART C